auth0/react-native-auth0/README.md

 #### Login

 Use the `authorize` method to redirect the user to the Auth0 [Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login) page for authentication.
+If `scope` is not specified, `openid profile email` is used by default.

 - The `isLoading` property is set to true once the authentication state of the user is known to the SDK.
 - The `user` property is populated with details about the authenticated user.
 If `user` is `null`, no user is currently authenticated.